What is a Parenting Plan Attorney?

 A good piece of advice when communicating about your parenting plan is to treat the relationship with the other parent as a business partnership.
 Focus on the “business” of raising your children and what is best for them and not on past or present conflicts between the two of you.
 If conflicts arise while discussing matters applying to your children, try to prioritize your children’s needs and what would be best for them.
 If conflicts arise in conversation and do not apply to your children, consider applying the phrase “agree to disagree” and move on to topics involving your children.

 Why A Good Parenting Plan Matters

 Good parenting plans ensure the best possible scenario for everyone involved.
 It sets out clear guidelines and expectations for how you will co-parent, thus easing cooperation and reducing conflict.
-It also creates a sense of routine, predictability and consistency during a time of extreme change and stress for your children.
-By having an agreed upon plan, children will know what to expect during this time of transition and are more capable of adapting to new patterns of day to day life.
+It also creates a sense of routine, predictability, and consistency during a time of extreme change and stress for your children.
+By having an agreed-upon plan, children will know what to expect during this time of transition and are more capable of adapting to new patterns of the day to day life.

 What Should I Include in my Parenting Plan?

 There are several things to consider and include in your parenting plan.
 The following list gives a general overview of areas you should consider when creating your parenting plan.

 A parenting plan is most helpful when it is detailed to your situation but is also realistic and flexible.
 When creating your parenting plan, take into consideration how well you communicate and negotiate with your spouse.
 Also consider that as future circumstances change, your ability to communicate effectively with the other parent may change as well.
 New relationships, time, new circumstances as your children age, etc. can affect your communication.